robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-over-design.markdown

 }
 {% endhighlight %}

+That's not to horrible if I force myself to only link one word or two instead of a whole sentence.
+Right?

 ### But what about just making them bold?

 I thought about this a lot and tested.
 I don't believe bold alone covers